-In this section, we evaluate the practical security of our proposal against general attacks presented in Section \ref{section3}.
-The public key of our proposal is a vector in $\mathbb{F}_{q^n}^n$, leading to a public-key size of $n^2\cdot \log_2(q)$ bits.
-In Table \ref{table3}, we give some parameters for security of 128 bits, 192 bits and 256 bits.
-After that, we make a comparison on public-key size with some other code-based cryptosystems.
-It is easy to see that our proposal has large advantage over other variants in public-key representation.
+In this section, we consider the practical security of our proposal against the generic attacks presented in Section \ref{section3}, as well as a brute-force attack against the duple $(\overline{\varphi},\overline{\bm{m}}_1)$ as described in Section \ref{section6.1.4}, with a complexity of $\mathcal{O}(\mathcal{N}(\overline{\varphi})\cdot\mathcal{N}(\overline{\bm{m}}_1))$.
+The public key in our proposal is a vector in $\mathbb{F}_{q^n}^n$, leading to a public key size of $n^2\cdot \log_2(q)$ bits.
+In Table \ref{table3}, we give some suggested parameters for the security level of at least 128 bits, 192 bits, and 256 bits.
+After that, we make a comparison on public key size with some other code-based cryptosystems in Table \ref{table4}.
+It is easy to see that our proposal has an obvious advantage over other variants in public key representation.

-In addition to generic attacks described in Section \ref{section3}, we should also consider the plaintext recovery attack discussed in Section \ref{section6.2}, as well as a brute-force attack against the secret $\bm{g},\bm{m}$ and $\varphi$.
-Denote by $\mathcal{N}(\bm{g})$ the quantity of all partial circulant Gabidulin codes of length $n$ and dimension $k$ over $\mathbb{F}_{q^n}$, by $\mathcal{N}(\overline{\bm{m}})$ the quantity of nonequivalent $\bm{m}$'s as described in Proposition \ref{proposition7}, by $\mathcal{N}(\varphi)$ the quantity of all semilinear transformations over $\mathbb{F}_{q^n}$ and by $\mathcal{N}(\bm{x})$ the quantity of solutions of the linear system (\ref{system}) over $\mathbb{F}_{q^m}$.
-For suggested parameters in Table \ref{table3}, these values are presented in Table \ref{table5} using base-2 logarithmic representation.
-Apparently the complexity of recovering $\bm{g}$ or $\varphi$ is much lower than the corresponding security level.
-However, it remains unknown whether or not we can recover more information about the secret key with the knowledge of $\bm{g}$ or $\varphi$.
-Therefore, we still have confidence in security of our proposal up to now for parameters given in Table \ref{table5}.